-Whether you choose to be passive regarding governing affairs or champion the cause of reforming society, Peter’s instructions are timely for each of us.
+Whether you choose to be passive regarding governing affairs, pro-active as an activist or champion the cause of reforming society, Peter’s instructions are timely for each of us.

 “Therefore, preparing your minds for action, and being sober-minded, set your hope fully on the grace that will be brought to you at the revelation of Jesus Christ.” - 1 Peter 1:13 (ESV)

 Remember, Christ-followers are temporary residents in this world.
-Our primary focus is on Christ—who is our hope—not government.
+We focus on Christ — who is our hope — not government.

 We are to live honorably and holy.
 Our conduct is to be different than the world and reflect the One who called us.